SolviLabel/Solvi-Site/README.md

 -[Place Holder]<-same answer for about section

 # What's Are Next Move
--Fix Collection.html redirects
+- Fix Collection.html redirects
--Add X or twitter Link later
+- Add X or twitter Link later
--Finalize products and images
+- Finalize products and images
--Clean up homepage and add more
+- Clean up homepage and add more
--Add a way to cheak Purchases
+- Add a way to cheak Purchases